tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## backup

-Configuration items related to BR backup.
+The configuration parameter related to BR backup.

 ### `num-threads`